gkspranger/broadcom-product-scripts/endevor/Team-Build/Python/Sample-Project-Using-pyproject.toml/README.md

   - A `syncz_vars.yml` has been properly configured

   - Test connection by executing: `$ syncz ssh "hostname; date"`

+- We have attempted to fully document what each line of the `syncz.yml` and `syncz_vars.example.yml` configurations represent

+  - We strongly encourage you to read the comments in both files

+  - If anything is unclear and/or wrong, please let us know and we will do our best to adjust

 ```shell
 # the command that will be ran